Chart Color Schemes

 Palm Cove's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Palm Cove's health metrics are close to national benchmarks.
+Palm Cove's health metrics closely align with national benchmarks.

-Common health conditions are seen at a fairly standard level across both young and old age cohorts.
-The rate of private health cover is approximately 53% of the total population (~1,477 people), leading that of the average SA2 area.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.3 and 7.6% of residents respectively.
-68.0% of residents declare themselves completely clear of medical ailments, compared to 73.1% across Rest of Qld.
-29.6% of residents are aged 65 and over (827 people), which is higher than the 16.7% in Rest of Qld.
-Health outcomes among seniors perform better than those of the general population in health metrics.
+Common health conditions are seen at standard levels across both young and old age cohorts.
+The rate of private health cover is approximately 53% of the total population (~1,446 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis, affecting 9.3% of residents, and mental health issues, impacting 7.6%.
+A majority, 68.0%, report being completely free from medical ailments, compared to 73.1% across Rest of Qld.
+As of 2016, 29.6% of Palm Cove's residents are aged 65 and over (811 people), higher than the 16.7% in Rest of Qld.
+Health outcomes among seniors in Palm Cove perform better than those in the general population.

 Frequently Asked Questions - Health